saifk00/obsidian-vault/Wiki/conditional-probability.md

-Conditional probability tells us the probability that event `A` occurs given that another event `B` is known to have occured.
+Conditional probability tells us the probability that event `A` occurs given that another event `B` is known to have occurred.
 $$
 P(A|B) = \frac{P(AB)}{P(B)}
 $$